z3dxz/simsdoctor/README.md

 <b>Edit "root" varriable in the FindGame function if the sims is stored on something other than the C drive.</b>

 Compile using Visual Studio 2022

+Make sure to download https://aka.ms/vs/17/release/vc_redist.x64.exe when using the releases